sunjeevs/AWS-Projects/Serverless-Reminder-Application/Stages/Stage 2 - Configure Email Reminder Lambda.md

 # STAGE 2 - DONE

-At this point we have configured the lambda function which will be used eventually to send emails on behalf of the serverless application.
+At this point, the lambda function has been configured, which will eventually be used to send emails on behalf of the serverless application.